dogrdon/uw_big_data_tech/course_3/project/notes.md

 - Compare a poorly running route (A) with a better route (1, Q)?
 - issues with turnstile data - http://www.jbencina.com/blog/2015/06/25/cleaning-nyc-turnstile-usage-data/

+- how and what to collect from the gtfs feed

 #### Ref